HuolalaTech/page-spy/docs/plugin.md

    * The functionalities of registering and disabling plugins within PageSpy rely on the name property.
    */
   public abstract name: string;

   /**
-   * @description Called when `new PageSpy()` is invoked.
+   * Called when `new PageSpy()` is invoked.
    */
   public abstract onInit: (params: OnInitParams) => any;

   /**
-   * @description Called after the rendering of PageSpy is completed (if there is a rendering process).
+   * Called after the rendering of PageSpy is completed (if there is a rendering process).
    */
   public abstract onMounted?: (params: OnMountedParams) => any;

   /**
-   * @description When PageSpy is no longer needed, plugins should have a reset/recovery functionality.
+   * When PageSpy is no longer needed, plugins should have a reset/recovery functionality.
    */
   public abstract onReset?: () => any;
 }

 export interface OnInitParams {
   /**
-   * @description Merged configuration information about PageSpy instantiation parameters provided by the user.
+   * Merged configuration information about PageSpy instantiation parameters provided by the user.
    */
   config: Required<InitConfig>;

   /**
-   * @description Wraps the socket instance, allowing plugin developers to interact with the debugging terminal/API through this property.
+   * Wraps the socket instance, allowing plugin developers to interact with the debugging terminal/API through this property.
    */
-  socketStore: SocketStore;
+  socketStore: SocketStoreType;
 }

 export interface OnMountedParams {
   // Root node of the PageSpy rendering root?: HTMLDivElement;

   // Root node of the PageSpy rendering pop-up content?: HTMLDivElement;

   // Wraps the socket instance, allowing plugin developers to interact with the debugging terminal/API through this property.
-  socketStore: SocketStore;
+  socketStore: SocketStoreType;
 }
 ```

-### Behavioral Conventions
+## Behavioral Conventions

-If the current plugin collects (or wishes to publicly expose) some form of "data" regarding platform behavior, in addition to broadcasting data on `socketStore`, we conventionally dispatch an "public-data" internal event on the socketStore instance.
+If the current plugin collects (or wishes to publicly expose) some form of "data" regarding platform behavior, in addition to broadcasting data on `socketStore`, we conventionally dispatch an "public-data" internal event on the `socketStore` instance.
 This is done to meet the needs of plugins that require statistics or persistent data, allowing them to uniformly collect data from this event.
 If a plugin feels that certain data should not be "publicly" exposed, there is no need to dispatch the "public-data" event.

-### Plugin Implementation Example
+## Plugin Implementation Example

 Use case: Recording DOM on the client-side using rrweb, including: